cl4es/cl4es.github.io/_posts/2021-10-17-Faster-Charset-Encoding.md

 So I took a long hard look at what that ISO-8859-1 intrinsic actually does.
 Then it finally dawned upon me.
 That thing that in hindsight is so obvious.

 On x86, `implEncodeISOArray` is [implemented](https://github.com/openjdk/jdk17u/blob/master/src/hotspot/cpu/x86/macroAssembler_x86.cpp#L5630) by setting up a bitmask made up of `0xFF00` repeated 8, 16 or 32 times (depending on hardware capabilities).
-As long as the bitmask detects no bits set when OR:ing against a chunk of `char`s that means that all those `char`s can be ISO-8859-1-encoded.
+As long as there are no bits detected when OR:ing that bitmask against a chunk of `char`s that means that all those `char`s can be ISO-8859-1-encoded.

-Every chunk that pass through the filter will be subject to some AVX magic copies every other byte to the destination. (`vpackuswb` + `vpermq` = yeah, no, I get it but I also don't.)
+Every chunk that pass through the filter will be subject to some AVX magic to copy every other byte to the destination. (`vpackuswb` + `vpermq` = yeah, no, I get it but also don't.)
 Thankfully that part isn't something we have to care about.
 All that needs to be different for our needs are those bitmasks.
-And those were easy enough for me to spot.
+And those were easy enough to spot.

-All we need is the exact same thing, but with a different bitmask.
-One that would detect any non-ASCII `char`s `0xFF80`.
+What we need is the exact same thing, but with a different bitmask.
+One that would detect any non-ASCII `char`s:`0xFF80`.

-It took me a few hours of furiously copy-pasting code from various places in the C2 code base to get it all up and running but finally everything seemed properly duct-taped together and I had created a new, very derivative, intrinsic: `_encodeAsciiArray`.
-It's all there in the [PR changelog](https://github.com/openjdk/jdk/pull/5621/commits/cef05f44fd482646c5df496a50bdf78527d908cb), redundant scaffolding included.
+It took me a few hours of furiously copy-pasting code from various places in the C2 code to get it all up and running but finally everything seemed properly duct-taped together and I had created a new, very derivative, intrinsic: `_encodeAsciiArray`.
+That first version is all there in the [PR changelog](https://github.com/openjdk/jdk/pull/5621/commits/cef05f44fd482646c5df496a50bdf78527d908cb), hacks and redundant scaffolding included.

 But it worked!

-After cleaning up the intrinsic implementation (thanks to some much needed input from [Tobias Hartmann](https://twitter.com/TobiasJava)!) and making sure most ASCII-compatible charsets gets the magic treatment then numbers look almost too good to be true:
+After cleaning up the implementation (thanks to some much needed input from [Tobias Hartmann](https://twitter.com/TobiasJava)! and making sure most ASCII-compatible charsets ges the same treatment then numbers look almost too good to be true:

 ```
 CharsetEncodeDecode.encode: